 Some situations or problems require you to use one type of intelligence more than the other, but most of the time, you need both types of intelligence to work together.

 We use fluid and crystallized intelligence in our personal, professional, and everyday lives.
-For example, someone looking for a suitable job needs fluid intelligence to take aptitude tests and navigate the new environment.
+For example, someone looking for a suitable job needs fluid intelligence to take aptitude tests and navigate a new environment.
 At the same time, they also need crystallized intelligence or work experience to convince employers of their competence.

 Relationships also need fluid and crystallized intelligence.
 Fluid intelligence helps you plan new and exciting activities to keep the relationship interesting, while crystallized intelligence enables you to keep and remember important memories.
 Therefore, fluid intelligence and crystallized intelligence are equally important, even though they serve different purposes.

-Prioritize Activities that Improve your Fluid and Crystallized Intelligence
+Prioritize Activities that Improve Your Fluid and Crystallized Intelligence

 If you have always believed that intelligence is fixed, it’s time to change your perspective.
 Modern research shows that fluid and crystallized intelligence can be enhanced through self-care habits, brain training, working memory training, cognitive training programs, learning and experiencing new things, mindfulness training, etc.